KSP-KOS/KOS/_sources/math/basic.txt

     within that game universe, and instead varies from one sphere of influence to the next.
 Such a universe would be breaking some laws of physics by a lot, but it is technically possible in the game's data model.
-Due to this strange misfeature in the game's data model, it is probably safer to always have your scripts use the body's Mu in your formulas instead of explicitly doing mass*G to derive it.
+Due to this strange feature in the game's data model, it is probably safer to always have your scripts use the body's Mu in your formulas instead of explicitly doing mass*G to derive it.